Bengal Sultanate: Culture and society

-Bengal received settlers from North India, the Middle East and Central Asia.
-They included Turks, Afghans, Persians and Arabs.
-An important migrant community were Persians.
-Many Persians in Bengal were teachers, lawyers, scholars and clerics.
-Mercenaries were widely imported for domestic, military and political service.
-One particular group of mercenaries were the Abyssinians.
+Bengal received settlers from North India, the Middle East, and Central Asia.
+They included Turks, Afghans, Persians, and Arabs.
+An important migrant community was Persians.
+Many Persians in Bengal were teachers, lawyers, scholars, and clerics.
+Mercenaries were widely imported for domestic, military, and political service.
+One particular group of mercenaries was the Abyssinians.

-The Hindu and Muslim populations had their own endogamous communities (jāti) with distinctive occupations 16th century poet Mukundaram, mentions fifteen Muslim communities inhabiting an idealized Bengali city of his day.
+The Hindu and Muslim populations had their own endogamous communities (jāti) with distinctive occupations.
+16th-century poet Mukundaram mentions fifteen Muslim communities inhabiting an idealized Bengali city of his day.
 The Muslim population engaged in professions like weavers, livestock herders, cake sellers, fishmongers, loom makers, circumcisers, bow makers, papermakers, wandering holy men, tailors, weavers of thick cord, dyers, users of hoes, and beef sellers.
-Saraikhanas (hotels) with Turkish baths had established for the merchants and travellers.
+Saraikhanas (hotels) with hammams had been established for the merchants and travellers.

 Arts

 Literature and painting

 A sultanate-era Persian manuscript showing Alexander sharing his throne with Queen Nushabah.
 The scene is based on Nizami Ganjavi's Iskandar Nama (Book of Alexander).
 British Library.

 Muslim poets were writing in the Bengali language by the 15th century.
 By the turn of the 16th century, a vernacular literature based on concepts of Sufism and Islamic cosmology flourished in the region.
 Bengali Muslim mystic literature was one of the most original in Islamic India.

 And with the three washers [cups of wine], this dispute is going on.